|An aerial photograph over the Saki Tumuli Area (top). It

 The corresponding part from a woodblock-printed map of the 19th century (bottom right).

 Kofuns fall into a few types according to shape.
 These include the circular empun, the square hôfun, and the keyhole-shaped zempô-kôen-fun.
 The last type is peculiar to Japan.
 While most circular and square mounds are relatively small at under 50 meters in diameter, keyhole-shaped mounds are sometimes very large, even exceeding 400 meters in length.
+The largest keyhole-shaped kofuns are mostly located in the Osaka Plain, next to the west of the Nara Basin.

 On maps, we can see that kofuns are typically densely situated in specific areas.
 These clusters, or tumuli areas, are believed to have been related to regional political-economic organizations led by powerful ancient clans.
 The above aerial photograph shows an example of such a tumuli area, i.e. the Saki Tumuli Area, in the northern part of the Nara Basin.
 It includes several keyhole-shaped mounds with moats and lengths exceeding 200 meters.
 The mounds in this area are believed to have been built in the 4th century.